Starbucks unions: 2022 strikes

+2023 LGBTQ pride display strike

+On June 23, 2023, Starbucks Workers United led workers at 150 Starbucks stores across the United States on a week-long, staggered strike to protest the company's removal of and ban on LGBTQ pride displays.
+The strike followed an unfair labor practices charge, filed June 7 with the National Labor Relations Board, regarding the alleged worsening treatment of LGBTQ employees.
+On June 26, Starbucks issued a press release promising to offer clearer guidelines surrounding the LGBTQ display policy.

+2025 strike

+On 13 November 2025, Starbucks Workers United launched an unfair labor practice strike involving over 1,000 workers in more than 40 US cities on Starbucks' annual "Red Cup Day", while also urging customers to boycott the company as part of a "No Contract, No Coffee" campaign.
+A week later, the strike had grown to include more than 2,000 workers in 65 US cities.

 Union busting

 Starbucks has fought and strongly opposed unionization for decades.

 Union organizers across the United States accused the company of a strong union-busting campaign during the Workers United campaign during 2021 and 2022.
 In early February, Starbucks fired multiple leaders of a Memphis, Tennessee, store's unionization efforts for breaking company store access policy, which the union described as an act of retaliation.
+A judge ruled in August 2022 that the firings were illegal and ordered Starbucks to reinstate the workers.
 Workers also alleged that Starbucks terminated other workers in the Buffalo stores.
-Baristas in Denver, Colorado, went on strike on March 11, 2022 due to what they alleged were threats to their job security and benefits if they petitioned to form a union.
+Baristas in Denver, Colorado, went on strike on March 11, 2022, due to what they alleged were threats to their job security and benefits if they petitioned to form a union.
 In the spring of 2022, Vice News obtained a leaked memo from Starbucks management telling baristas in Olympia, Washington, that "benefits and wages will essentially be frozen" during collective bargaining that could take a year or longer "if a contract is reached at all."
+In May 2023, Starbucks closed every store in Ithaca, New York, one year after it became the first U.S. city in which all its locations were unionized.
+In September 2024, an administrative law judge ordered Starbucks to reopen two of its three Ithaca locations due to Starbuck's unlawful retaliation against its previously shuttered union stores.